 Additionally, Device Policy provides management features to the user like allowing him to remotely locate his device and remotely ring it if he loses it.

 If the user has an Android device running Froyo (Android 2.2) and having difficulty downloading the Device Policy app, see these instructions.
 To troubleshoot user issues with Device Policy, see the FAQs and error messages.

 Go to the Device activation page, hover over the device, and click Approve.
 This Device activation page shows all devices in your domain pending activation.
+You need to approve Android devices that are being set up with Android for Work twice.
 After you activate a device, it will disappear from this page, and it can be found on the Mobile devices page.